syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-list.md

 ## Create a Multilevel List

 You can create a multi-level list by setting the indentation levels.
 By default, the level begins at 0 and increments by 1 for each level.
-A list can be incremented or decremented from levels 0 to 8 as like MS PowerPoint.
+A list can be incremented or decremented from levels 0 to 8 as like Microsoft PowerPoint.

 The following code example demonstrates how to create a multilevel list.